 A Level Philosophy (ALP) provides training and resources for teachers and students of A Level philosophy and religious studies for Years 12 and 13.
 We also organise talks and conferences in schools.

-ALP has also developed the UK’s premier on-line collection of resources for A level philosophy, written by Michael Lacewing, which is hosted by the publishers Routledge at http://cw.routledge.com/textbooks/philosophy.
+ALP has also developed the UK’s premier on-line collection of resources for A level philosophy, written by Michael Lacewing, which is hosted by the publishers Routledge.
 ALP continues to host free resources for A level religious studies.

-The AQA have released a new A Level specification for immediate teaching from September 2014, available here: http://www.aqa.org.uk/subjects/philosophy/a-level/philosophy-2175
+The AQA released a new A Level Philosophy specification for teaching from September 2014, available here.
+The first new AS exams take place in June 2015 and the first A2 exams take place in June 2016.

 (You can continue to order Michael Lacewing’s existing textbooks for AS and A2 philosophy from Routledge: Philosophy for AS, Philosophy for A2: Philosophical Problems, and Philosophy for A2: Key Themes.
 A companion website accompanies the books.)